A Sim2Real Approach for Identifying Task-Relevant Properties in Interpretable Machine Learning: Related work

-\paragraph{Works that Connect Mathematically Formalized Properties to Explanations} There is a line of work that aims to provide automatic evaluations of explanation quality, e.g. \citep{liu2021syntheticBenchmarks, bhatt2021evaluating, nguyen2020quantitative, lukasbridging}.
-These evaluations compute how much an explanation satisfies a certain property, such as robustness.
-For example, \citet{bhatt2021evaluating} propose definitions for evaluating a feature attribution method's robustness, faithfulness, and complexity.
-Because the proposed property definitions are not grounded in tasks or evaluated on real human performance, there is a lack of consensus on how to formalize and apply these properties.
-For example, faithfulness has been formalized as the correlation between the magnitude of feature attribution and the change in the loss when the feature is removed \citet{nguyen2020quantitative} as well as the comparison between the sum of feature attributions with sum of differences in the predictor function and a baseline.
-Such variations in definitions appear across all major types of properties, including complexity (e.g. \citet{bhatt2021evaluating} vs \citet{nguyen2020quantitative}) and robustness (e.g. \citet{yeh2019fidelity} vs \citet{hsieh2020evaluations}). \citet{chen2022makes} provide an overview of the trade-offs that exist in maximizing different properties.
-Our work uses a Sim2Real approach to identify what computational properties, in what forms, may be most important for predicting downstream task performance.
+Explanation properties originate from a line of ML work that aims to provide automatic evaluations of explanation quality\citep[e.g.][]{liu2021syntheticBenchmarks, bhatt2021evaluating, nguyen2020quantitative, lukasbridging, atanasova2024diagnostic}.
+These works rarely validate on real users-- around 20\% of the time, according to the survey by \citet{nauta2023anecdotalQuantitative}.
+Because the proposed property definitions are not grounded in tasks or evaluated on real user performance, there is a lack of consensus on how to formalize and apply these properties.
+Disagreements on how to formalize appear across all major types of properties, including complexity (e.g. \citet{bhatt2021evaluating} vs \citet{nguyen2020quantitative}), fidelity \citep{barr2023disagreementFaithfulness}, and robustness (e.g. \citet{yeh2019fidelity} vs \citet{hsieh2020evaluations}). \citet{chen2022harmonized} survey the trade-offs that exist between different properties.
+Our work uses a sim2real approach to test how these different formalizations affect downstream task-performance.